 FUEL INJECTION system has fuel tank, fuel filter, fuel pump, injectors and pressure regulator for fuel return.
 IGNITION system use intake ir temperature sensor to "correct' the air/fuel mixture for different air temperatures since the air density fluctuates when temperature changes.
 It can also use exhaust gas temperature (EGT) sensor to measure the temperature of the outgoing gases inside the header tube.
 Especially useful for drag racing since too lean shows higher, too rich shows lower degrees.

-BEFORE YOU INSTALL APSX WIDEBAND PLEASE DOWLOAD THE TUNING GUIDELINE
+BEFORE YOU INSTALL WB PLEASE DOWLOAD THE TUNING GUIDELINE

 WARNINGS ON WIRING

 • As a general rule, never route the harness close to ignition wires.

 • Route the harness very carefully to avoid chafing or undue strain.

 • Secure wiring to vehicle with wire ties with special attention to the sensor harness routing beneath the vehicle and in the engine compartment.